 About the Club

 We rent a great space in the Beal House, which is the community building of the Unitarian Universalist Church at 222 Main Street in Kingston, MA.
 All ages are welcome; come with friends or come alone.
 The building is wheelchair accessible and smoke and alcohol free.
-Baked goods, coffee and tea are available.
+Baked goods, soft drinks, water, coffee and tea are available.

 We rely on our members and volunteers to keep the spark of enthusiasm going, so please join us!